-- If a student was enrolled in a South Dakota school as a 10th grader and the following year is a 12th grader, the student is required to test. - If the student's enrollment status changed from 11th grade to 12th grade this school year, they are required to complete the assessments. - Students in the 12th grade who did not test in the 11th grade and turn 21 years of age during the school fiscal year are required to the take the test.
+- If a student was enrolled in a South Dakota school as a 10th grader and the following year is a 12th grader, the student is required to test. - If the student's enrollment status changed from 11th grade to 12th grade this school year, they are required to complete the assessments. - Students in the 12th grade who did not test in the 11th grade, and was enrolled in a South Dakota public school district for 11th grade (including students who turn 21 years of age during the school fiscal year) are required to the take the test.